rodrigue89/Swizzle/Tutorials/Variables (#3).md

 Variables are away of labeling data that can be manipulated later on.
 They can be accessed anywhere in your program.

-A variable is decalred as such:
+A variable is declared as such:

 ```
 var foo = "bar";